Millesant/MiWorld/README.md

 - `/editor selection[sel] point[p] second[s]` - Sets the second selection point.
 Don't mess it up.
 - `/editor selection[sel] clear[c]` - Clears the selection.
 Hmph, you should know this already.

+## Project Information

+This project was made for a specific fork of Nukkit, so if something bad happens, send issues.
+But don't think I'm doing this because I care or anything!
+And oh, pull requests are welcome.
+Hmph.

+## TODO

+I guess there are some things left to do, not that I need your help or anything:
+- Enhance the current command system and add more commands.
+It's not like I need more features or anything.
+- Improve performance.
+Hmph, it's already fast enough.
+- Write more documentation.
+Not that you read it or anything.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 Not that I care if you read it or not.